We returned home Saturday evening from our trip to my Aunt Simone and Uncle Will’s house in Colorado.

 As parents we grow weary of making decisions all day long: what to give the kids to eat, what to do, how to mediate the spats, what to make an issue out of and what to let go.
 Then we realize — or at least I have — that our biggest “decision-making hour” comes when it’s time to step back and allow our kids to do things on their own.

 And so they emerged from the bathroom…sure the towels weren’t hung up and there was some water on the floor and someone’s pajamas got wet, but my boys were glowing.
 Happy that they had done this small thing on their own without their mommy.
 It was almost as if by stepping back and letting them do it I had given them the message that I KNOW YOU CAN DO IT; you are capable; I believe in you.
+They are truly growing up so fast in front of my eyes.

 This morning, I still put out the milk and cereal and told everyone to eat their fruit before ushering them out the door to school.
 I’m not turning over the reins to the household entirely.
 But bit by bit, I’m going to look for little opportunities for Hedley and Lachlan to be bigger, act bigger, and feel bigger.